 Evangelizadores de Tiempo Completo

-Evangelizadores de Tiempo Completo (or ETCs) serves to fill in the huge gap of shortage of priests to serve the people particularly in remote villlages in South and Latin America.
-Our ETCs or fulltime missionaries have carried the Good News of the Gospel to 4,938 communities in Mexico alone.
+Evangelizadores de Tiempo Completo (or ETCs) serves to fill in the huge gap of shortage of priests to serve the people particularly in remote villages in South and Latin America.
+Our ETCs or full-time missionaries have carried the Good News of the Gospel to 4,938 communities in Mexico alone.
 These foot soldiers for Christ traverse rural areas throughout Latin America, assisting parishes and priests, tending to people who are often lost and forgotten.
-ETCs are critical support, particularly in Mexico, where there are an average of 6,200 Catholics for each Archdiocesan priest, a 30% ratio increase over the past decade due to a decline in vocations.
+ETCs are critical support, particularly in Mexico, where there is an average of 6,200 Catholics for each Archdiocesan priest, a 30% ratio increase over the past decade due to a decline in vocations.

 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 Matthew 28: 19-20

 The Evangelizer’s Mission